Last changed

 docker pull cgr.dev/chainguard/curl

-Need access to a specific version?
+Need access to a specific tag?
 Contact us.

-Sign UpMinimal curl image base containing curl and ca-certificates.
+Sign upMinimal curl image base containing curl and ca-certificates.

 Chainguard Containers are regularly-updated, secure-by-default container images.